erikmartinjordan/uptimeSheet/README.md

 ## uptimeSheet

 Get the uptime of your website using Google Spreadsheets.

+[Here] is an example monitoring two websites.

 ![uptimeSheet](https://github.com/erikmartinjordan/uptimeSheet/blob/master/uptimeSheet.png)